Research proposal and confirmation of candidature

 See the academic regulations for your degree for more details.

-The Confirmation of candidature form - RTF (for pcs) and Word (for Macs) - is to be completed by the Chair of the Research Proposal Confirmation Panel (or equivalent) and forwarded to the Graduate Research Centre when finalised.
+The Confirmation of candidature form (PDF 88KB) is to be completed by the Chair of the Research Proposal Confirmation Panel (or equivalent) and forwarded to Graduate Research, Candidature when finalised.

 Research proposals are normally 10 to 20 pages long, and should contain the following sections: